Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 - **Geo Chart Hover** - displays the number of cases in the hovered country.
 - **Timeline Chart** - a visual display of the pandemic evolution through time in the selected country.
 - **Timeline Chart Hover** - displays the number of cases at that day when hovering the chart line.
-- **Timeline Chart Dual Y scale** - has 2 scales on the Y axis, to better represent the impact of new cases in the global evolution.
+- **Timeline Chart Dual Y scale** - has 2 scales on the Y axis, to better represent the impact of new cases in the case count evolution.
 - **Real time information** - all the information displayed is updated when the page is loaded.
 - **Custom Favicon** - the website displays a custom favicon in the browser tab